 - Eye infections and conjunctivitis

-- Sinus inflammation and constant congestion that develops into sinusitis
+- Sinus inflammation and constant congestion that can develop into sinusitis

-Short or long-term, manage whatever symptoms come your way with our top hay fever hacks.
+Short or long-term, manage whatever symptoms hay fever throws at you with our top hay fever hacks.